dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 **2. SEB Data with XGBoost**

 Testing XGBoost both locally and on SageMaker was much easier and straight forward than LSTM.
 The results after hypertuning actually matched or maybe were slightly better than tests with LSTM locally.
-The downside is that you do not learn much from the resutls about the underlying data and how variations to the model might be done to ultimately improve the restuls given insights based on our learnings.
+The downside is that you do not learn much from the results about the underlying data and how variations to the model might be done to ultimately improve the results given insights based on our learnings.
-XGBoost provides a good validation of the LSTM results but also highligted the big challenges that remain in predicting short answer data.
+XGBoost provides a good validation of the LSTM results but also highlighted the big challenges that remain in predicting short answer data.
 There were issues for the larger SAG data using XGBoost on SageMaker which could not be explained.
 Early tests seemed consistent but could not be repeated and the final results were substantially worse than XGBoost done locally.

 Note: Two of the best results had the same accuracy.
-I chose the result with the higher precisions becuase as stated earlier, it's preferable to mark a correct score incorrect and later adjust upward than the reverse.
+I chose the result with the higher precisions because as stated earlier, it's preferable to mark a correct score incorrect and later adjust upward than the reverse.

 ![](https://github.com/dbbrandt/short_answer_granding_capstone_project/blob/master/data/results/seb/seb_xgb_train_results.png?raw=true)

 **3. SAG Data with LSTM**

 Based on the SEB tests as a starting point, the initial SAG testing proved very confusing.
-With a similar model to the best performing for SEB, convergence was not acheivable.
+With a similar model to the best performing for SEB, convergence was not achievable.
 Monitoring the minimum and maximum prediction probabilities showed they were essentially the same for a variety of initial tests.
 The model was not converging on a solution.
-It was not until flattening was tryied that convergence suddenly became easily achieavable.
+It was not until flattening was tried that convergence suddenly became easily achievable.
 The opposite was the case for the SEB data for which flattening did not lead to convergence.
-The SAG is a signficantly larger and more complex dataset and  contains longer answers.
+The SAG is a significantly larger and more complex dataset and  contains longer answers.
 It has 80 questions rather than 4.
 Flattening here may simplify the feature vector in an essential that helps convergence.

-**Two LSTM Layers** were required to achieve the best results which also suggest the complexity of the dataset requires different tunning from the SEB data.
+**Two LSTM Layers** were required to achieve the best results which also suggest the complexity of the dataset requires different tuning from the SEB data.

 **Pretrained Embedding was not helpful**.
 As with the SEB data, pre-trained embedding was not helpful and did not provide a converging model.
 It should be noted that a decent percentage of the data could not be found in the Glove dictionary.
-This was due to misspellings, accidental concatinations and technical jargon.
-About 18% or 466 out of 2648 of the vocubulary was not found.
+This was due to misspellings, accidental concatenations and technical jargon.
+About 18% or 466 out of 2648 of the vocabulary was not found.
   * Examples:
     * arrary (array)
     * fasterbecause  (faster because)